Destranix/blender_io_points/README.md

 **NOTE:** This add-on is not yet well tested and the functionality is basic.

+**NOTE:** Keyframe insertion is pretty slow unfortunatly.
+This heavily slows down the script.

 ## General

 Points are imported as vertices of a newly created object.
 For each loaded frame a keyframe is added.
 Point creation/removal is handled by a vertex group and a mask modifier.